 The work takes as its primary inspiration Dr. Richard Sackler’s 2015 deposition from the legal case Commonwealth of Kentucky v.
 Purdue Pharma, L.P, the only public commentary by Richard Sackler on the opioid crisis.
-(This statement did not become public without conflict: the deposition was released in 2019 only after a three-year legal battle between the healthcare news organization STAT and Purdue Pharma.15) In the original 28 minute and 10 second video, Sackler answers questions posed by an attorney as sworn testimony for the Kentucky case.
-In Coles and Smith’s reinterpretation, the mundane office setting and exact length of the video are carefully preserved.
+(This statement did not become public without conflict: the deposition was released in 2019 only after a three-year legal battle between the healthcare news organization STAT and Purdue Pharma.15) In the original 28 minute and 10 second video excerpt, Sackler answers questions posed by an attorney as sworn testimony for the Kentucky case.
+In Coles and Smith’s reinterpretation, the mundane office setting and exact video length are carefully preserved.
 Sackler’s statement, however, is not.
 Unlike the real Richard Sackler, who does little to expand upon the 40 exhibits discussed in the original deposition, the fictionalized Sackler (played by a frank and impassive Coles) spends the entire video detailing the history of the relationships between the Guggenheim museum, the Sackler Family, and Purdue Pharma, focusing on the OxyContin misinformation campaign and the subsequent national rise in opioid overprescription, overuse, misuse, and OxyContin-related deaths.

 However, the legal gray area occupied by The Deposition posed logistical issues that required careful attention from the practicum mentors.
 Coles and Smith noted that throughout the practicum “…[the mentors] worked hard to accommodate, support, and develop The Deposition, agreeing to consult with the museum’s legal counsel on our behalf and frequently taking the time to meet with us to discuss our creative options.”
 But though they supported the work, administrators noted that for the institution, the Sackler’s historic involvement with the Guggenheim was still a sensitive topic at the time of the proposal.
 Following these discussions, it eventually became clear that the video could not be completed within the practicum: administrators communicated that the amount of time required by the Guggenheims’ legal department to vet the work was incompatible with the practicum schedule, and thus the project could not be pursued.
 Additionally, the museum was not in a financial position to endure potential litigation against the Sacklers.
 If produced within the practicum, the piece would have been the first work published by the Guggenheim explicitly connecting the institution to the opioid epidemic.